zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 - Again, it is up to you to design the response's format.
 Similar to a request, a response can also be a JSON string, a string or whatever you think suits best

 #### Task 2 in Summery 🔫
-NO!
-I won't write a summery for this one!
-Just read the whole part again if you happen to encounter any problems!
+Absolutely not!
+I shall not embark on the arduous task of concocting a summary for this  masterpiece!
+It's like attempting to tame a wild unicorn, a true feat of mythical proportions!
+Simply revisit the entire segment in case you stumble upon any predicaments, and may the forces of academic fortune be ever in your favor!

 ## Notes 📝
 - Each request received from the client must be answered with a response from the server